Big Bend Directions: Plan Your Trip

 Be prepared for whatever park you go to.
 Know which roads your vehicle can handle.
 Research whether you need to cache water, get permits ahead of time or at the ranger station.
 Know what “the facilities” are like—in Big Bend, bring a trowel, and know you have to pack EVERYTHING out…that includes toilet paper.
 Sure, you’ll probably get away with hiding your waste under a rock, but don’t do it.
 Yuck.
 Make sure you have everything you need.
 Big Bend is remote: for last minute supplies, stop in the surrounding towns of Alpine or Marathon.
 There are some small gas stations in the park, but you’ll be paying much more for gas and amenities than you would at a locations outside the park.
 Finally, tell a responsible person what your plans are.
 Cell phone service is often unreliable in National Parks.
 All in all, PLAN!
 Oh, and definitely break in your gear before you go–wear your hiking boots for a walk around the neighborhood, practice setting up your tent, know how to turn on (and off) your headlamp.
 Trying to get used to a new piece of gear in the wilderness is not fun, and can be downright dangerous.

 If you plan ahead and are prepared, a trip to a National Park is a wonderful experience.
+The best times to visit Big Bend National Park are during the cooler months when you can comfortably explore its vast landscapes.
 And even if those plans change, that’s all part of the adventure.
 Enjoy it!